TFHInc/ci-newton/README.md

 $newton->broadcast('UserCreatedEvent', 'bob@example.com', 'Bob', 'Belcher');
 ```

-In this example, the `UserCreatedEvent` class will be instantiated and will
+In this example the `UserCreatedEvent` class will be instantiated and in turn,
-then instantiate the subscribed classes `SendAdminEmailListener` and `UpdateUserStatsListener`.
+instantiate the subscribed classes `SendAdminEmailListener` and `UpdateUserStatsListener`.

 ## Contributing